MarcKissel/Trying_again/content/project/deep-learning.md

 title = "Warfare in our Evolutionary Past"

 # Project summary to display on homepage.
-summary = "Lorem ipsum dolor sit amet, consectetur adipiscing elit."
+summary = "notes on warfare project."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "bubbles.jpg"